While cases are high and rising, everybody needs to continue to act carefully and remain cautious.

 - Pupils, staff, and visitors at all schools and childcare settings, should wear face coverings in communal areas.

 - The NHS Covid pass is mandatory for entry into nightclubs and venues where larger crowds gather.

 - Minimise the number of people you meet and the amount of time you spend with them

 - Maintain a reasonable distance when you do meet people

-- Get tested regularly and isolate if you are positive
+- Get tested before periods of high risk and isolate if you are positive

 Full details of the rules and government guidance can be found on the GOV.UK website: